NSO Handbook

 • Review information about IU Dining meal plans at dining.indiana.edu.

-• Before spending money on technology or software, check out the IU Computer Guide, IUware, and IUanyware for special student discounts and find free software at kb.iu.edu/d/antk.
+• Before spending money on technology or software, check out the IU Computer Guide, IUware, and IUanyware for special student discounts and and free software at kb.iu.edu/d/antk.

-• Review information about parking and biking permits if you are planning to bring a car or bike to campus at parking.indiana.edu.
+• Review information about parking and biking permits at parking.indiana.edu if you are planning to bring a car or bike to campus.

 • Make sure you have completed all your NSO Canvas modules.